Jorl17/minecraft-dropbox-server/README.md

 	mc-dbox-server -n "Minecraft Server Friends" -i 16.10.12.3

 **mc-dbox-server** will start the server for you if it needs to.
 If someone is already running it, it will tell you the IP.
-If this is a mistake (which is rare), check the `-c`,`--clear` option
+If this is a mistake (which is rare), check the `-c`,`--clear` option.

 ## Starting/joining a server by manually supplying the dropbox home folder (e.g. for MEGA or some other service)
-If you're using an alternative service (e.g. MEGA), or your Dropbox folder somehow can't be auto-located, use the `-d` option togehter with the already seen `-n`
+If you're using an alternative service (e.g. MEGA), or your Dropbox folder somehow can't be auto-located, use the `-d` option togehter with the already seen `-n`.

 	mc-dbox-server -n "Minecraft Server Friends" -d /home/jorl17/my_dropbox_folder